nimaaskarian/goje/README.md

-after [installation](#installation), you can run goje on command line using `goje`. or if you're on windows, you can download the [launcher batch script](https://github.com/nimaaskarian/goje/blob/master/goje-launcher.bat) to run goje with a single click.
+after [installation](#installation), you can run goje on command line using `goje`. or if you're on windows, you can download the [launcher batch script](https://github.com/nimaaskarian/goje/blob/master/goje-launcher.bat) to run goje with a single click. this already comes with the [prebuilt binary version](#prebuilt-binary)

 ## Usage
 if the guides here wasn't enough, or the config options are still unclear,